 If you answered yes to any of these questions, chances are you can greatly benefit from having an amplified phone.

 When you are finding the perfect amplified phone to buy, you will need to consider your degree of hearing loss, so that the product you purchase has the clearest quality.
 The best way to find your degree of hearing loss is by getting a comprehensive hearing evaluation:

-Mild hearing loss: If you have mild hearing loss, you probably have trouble picking up every word in a conversation.
-Considered to be the least profound level of hearing loss, people with a mild condition may strain while chatting with someone because sounds like "f" and "th" can be difficult to decipher.
+Mild hearing loss: If you have mild hearing loss, you probably have trouble picking up 100 percent of a conversation easily.
+People with a mild condition may strain while chatting with someone because sounds like "f" and "th" can be difficult to decipher.
 Mild hearing loss is defined as being able to hear speech between 26 and 40 decibels.

 Moderate hearing loss: Do you find yourself constantly asking other people to repeat themselves?
 If so, you might be categorized as having moderate hearing loss.
 People with moderate hearing loss generally are able to hear sounds between 40 and 70 decibels.

 A hearing test with a qualified hearing care professional can determine your specific degree of hearing loss, you can find the perfect phone that suits your needs.

 If you travel often or need to understand telephone conversations both at home and at work, you may benefit from using a telephone amplifier, which increases the volume of the existing phone.

 Compatible with both digital and analog phones, in-line telephone amplifiers are best for people with moderate to severe hearing loss.
 These devices increase sound by up to 40 decibels, and you can control the tone of speech.